ivy-llc/ivy/docs/overview/contributing/open_tasks.rst

 The placement of the backend function should be in the proper location to follow the proper structure as guided below.

-There are multiple types of backend functions as discussed above, we will go through 3 of those which you will encounter while adding a backend function in our Funcional API:
+There are multiple types of backend functions as discussed above, we will go through 3 of those which you will encounter while adding a backend function in our Functional API:

 **Primary Functions**

 Implement the function in :mod:`ivy/functional/ivy/experimental/[relevant_submodule].py` simply deferring to their backend-specific implementation
-(where ivy.current_backend(x).function_name() is called), refer the `Ivy API Guide <https://unify.ai/docs/ivy/overview/deep_dive/navigating_the_code.html#ivy-api>`_ to get a clearer picture of how this must be done.
-Then, implement the functions in each of the backend files :mod:`ivy/functional/backends/backend_name/experimental/[relevant_submodule].py`, you can refer the `Backend API Guide <https://unify.ai/docs/ivy/overview/deep_dive/navigating_the_code.html#backend-api>`_ for this.
+(where ivy.current_backend(x).function_name() is called), refer to the `Ivy API Guide <https://unify.ai/docs/ivy/overview/deep_dive/navigating_the_code.html#ivy-api>`_ to get a clearer picture of how this must be done.
+Then, implement the functions in each of the backend files :mod:`ivy/functional/backends/backend_name/experimental/[relevant_submodule].py`, you can refer to the `Backend API Guide <https://unify.ai/docs/ivy/overview/deep_dive/navigating_the_code.html#backend-api>`_ for this.

 **Compositional Functions**

-Implement the function in :mod:`ivy/functional/ivy/experimental/[relevant_submodule].py`, we will not use the primary function approach in this case, the implementaion will be a composition of functions from Ivy's functional API.
-You can refer to `Compostional Functions Guide <https://unify.ai/docs/ivy/overview/deep_dive/function_types.html#compositional-functions>`_ for a better understanding of this.
+Implement the function in :mod:`ivy/functional/ivy/experimental/[relevant_submodule].py`, we will not use the primary function approach in this case, the implementation will be a composition of functions from Ivy's functional API.
+You can refer to `Compositional Functions Guide <https://unify.ai/docs/ivy/overview/deep_dive/function_types.html#compositional-functions>`_ for a better understanding of this.
 You don't need to add any implementation in any other file in this case.

 **Mixed Functions**

 Sometimes, a function may only be provided by some of the supported backends.
 In this case, we have to take a mixed approach.
 You can say that this is a mix of both primary and a compositional function.
-For this, you have to implement the function in :mod:`ivy/functional/ivy/experimental/[relevant_submodule].py`, where the implementaion will be a composition of functions from Ivy's functional API.
+For this, you have to implement the function in :mod:`ivy/functional/ivy/experimental/[relevant_submodule].py`, where the implementation will be a composition of functions from Ivy's functional API.
 After you are done with this, you then have to implement the functions in each of the backend files
 :mod:`ivy/functional/backends/backend_name/experimental/[relevant_submodule].py`.